VATP360: Viewport Adaptive 360-Degree Video Streaming based on Tile Priority: System Overview

 \subsection{Bitrate allocation}

-To dynamically allocate bitrates to tiles of 360-degree videos, we employ the A3C network.
+We deployed the A3C model to dynamically allocate bitrates for tiles of 360-degree video.
 It is worth mentioning that instead of assigning bitrates to individual tiles, we assign them according to the priority levels.
-This approach effectively reduces the policy space for the reinforcement learning agents, enabling more efficient and effective bitrate allocation in the streaming process.
+We formulate adaptive bit rate selection as a Markov Decision Process.
+The process contains state, action and reward.
+We will specify the design of each part as follow.

 \textbf{State:} The current network status and information about the video are considered.
 For the state at time t:

 $\left[h_{t-1},h_{t-2},...,h_{t-x}\right]$: Network throughput when downloading several previous tiles, where $x$ indicates the number of tiles that have been downloaded.